Ryan018/Deep-Learning-Final-Project/README.md

 # Related work
 - what papers/ideas inspired you, what datasets did you use, etc

 We were inspired from the work in homework 2 using RNNs to train our model on a corpus and generate text.
-We wanted to see if it would be possible to analyze Reddit posts rather than a standard corpus.
+We wanted to see if it would be possible to analyze Reddit posts rather than a standard corpus as well as apply some form of linear/binary predictor.
 We used the Reddit PushShift archive which contains an archive of all Reddit posts in order to bypass the Reddit API restrictions for collecting large datasets.
 We used Google's pre-trained BERT model which is a masked language model using next sentence prediction in order to have an english language basis for analyzing post text.

 # Methodology
 - what is your approach/solution/what did you do?